-In Nigeria, it is estimated that only one out of every three TB-patients is found and registered, which means far too many patients do not receive the proper treatment.
-That is why we focus on expanding services and expertise on TB diagnosis and treatment.
-In 2016 we made steady progress, for example with the expansion of AFB microscopy services which are now available in 480 healthcare facilities.
+In Nigeria, it is estimated that only one out of three TB patients is found and registered, meaning far too many patients do not receive proper treatment.
+This is one of the reasons why the project will concentrate on expanding diagnostic and treatment services, through community based approaches.

 An example of these community based approaches are the engagement with Patent Medicine Vendors (PMVs) and community volunteer, Contact Investigators.

 The PMVs are typically the first point of care for the majority of Nigerians suffering from respiratory problems.
 In 2017, 2,367 PMVs were engaged and trained by the CTB Nigeria team to identify potential TB cases and referred for diagnosis and treatment.
 A total of 18,979 presumptive patients were referred by PMVs leading to a diagnosis of 1,568 TB positive patients.
 In the case of Contact Investigators, more than 1000 people have been diagnosed and put on treatment following home visits to exiting TB patients.
 The 338 Contact Investigators test the family members of existing TB patients and those with a positive diagnosis are immediately placed on treatment.
 To avoid and prevent further infection transmission with affected families, preventative medication is provided to children under the age of five who live in households with TB patients.